 By 1958, a building to house seals and penguins was provided for the zoo by Helmut Horten, a businessman.
 In 1970, the official change from a small animal park to an actual zoo was made official.

-In addition, an inter-city partnership between Wuhan and Duisburg was established to construct a Chinese garden with fauna inclusive.
-The Duisburg Zoo has also successfully bred animals such as red river hogs and fossas, which are Carnivorous mammals from Madagascar.
+In addition, an inter-city partnership between Wuhan and Duisburg was also established to construct a Chinese garden with inclusive fauna.
+The Duisburg Zoo has also successfully bred animals such as red river hogs and fossas, Carnivorous mammals from Madagascar.